slamice/wri/hipsters/chapter04.md

 I leaned against a wall wit my back to it.
 My eyes closed and imagined my Dad on the other end, then I imagined a beautiful blonde curly haired girl, her face slightly red because she was dutch and because her genetics were tickled by the cold streaming into her shirt that cover her bellybutton.
 My Dad's voice faded back in but barely.

-"____'s Son got it in three week's, you remember them?
+"----'s Son got it in three week's, you remember them?
 I don't know how many years it's been since you applied."

 "Only five.
 I don't know when I'll get it but I have to wait for it."